Antebellum South: Inefficiency of slave-based agriculture

 The leading historian of the era was Ulrich Bonnell Phillips, who studied slavery not so much as a political issue between North and South, but as a social and economic system.
 He focused on the large plantations that dominated the South.

 Phillips addressed the unprofitability of slave labor and slavery's ill effects on the Southern economy.
-An example of pioneering comparative work was "A Jamaica Slave Plantation" (1914).
+An example of pioneering comparative work was A Jamaica Slave Plantation (1914).
 His methods inspired the "Phillips school" of slavery studies, between 1900 and 1950.

 Phillips argued that large-scale plantation slavery was inefficient and not progressive.
 It had reached its geographical limits by 1860 or so, and therefore eventually had to fade away (as happened in Brazil).
-In 1910, he argued in "The Decadence of the Plantation System" that slavery was an unprofitable relic that persisted because it produced social status, honor, and political power.
+In The Decadence of the Plantation System (1910), he argued that slavery was an unprofitable relic that persisted because it produced social status, honor, and political power.
 "Most farmers in the South had small-to-medium-sized farms with few slaves, but the large plantation owner's wealth, often reflected in the number of slaves they owned, afforded them considerable prestige and political power."

 Phillips contended that masters treated enslaved persons relatively well; his views on that issue were later sharply rejected by Kenneth M. Stampp.
 His conclusions about the economic decline of slavery were challenged in 1958 by Alfred H. Conrad and John R. Meyer in a landmark study published in the Journal of Political Economy.
 Their arguments were further developed by Robert Fogel and Stanley L. Engerman, who argued in their 1974 book, Time on the Cross, that slavery was both efficient and profitable, as long as the price of cotton was high enough.
 In turn, Fogel and Engerman came under attack from other historians of slavery.

 Effects of economy on social structure

 As slavery began to displace indentured servitude as the principal supply of labor in the plantation systems of the South, the economic nature of the institution of slavery aided in the increased inequality of wealth seen in the antebellum South.
-The demand for slave labor and the U.S. ban on importing more slaves from Africa drove up prices for slaves, making it profitable for smaller farmers in older settled areas such as Virginia to sell their slaves further south and west.
+The demand for slave labor and the U.S. ban on importing more slaves from Africa drove up prices for slaves, making it profitable for smaller farms in older settled areas such as Virginia to sell their slaves further south and west.
 The actuarial risk, or the potential loss in investment of owning slaves from death, disability, etc. was much greater for small plantation owners.
 Accentuated by the rise in price of slaves seen just prior to the Civil War, the overall costs associated with owning slaves to the individual plantation owner led to the concentration of slave ownership seen at the eve of the Civil War.